SerBravoSantos/tasks-calendar/TasksCalendar.md

 - ML libraries: Numpy (working with vectors)

 <!-- (Maybe adding the weakness of the algorithm, a more technical analysis (with avg exec time and space in memmory of the algorithm)) -->

 $~~~~~~~~~~~$

+## PYGad

+I recently replied the project using the library pygad which already has implementations for the genetic algorithm previously showed.

+This implementation already implements the functions such as the selection, mutation, crossover and the callbacks necessaries.
+The only task you have to worry about is the implementation of the fitness or evaluation funtion which will score the gene so they can be compared.

+Here is an example of an instance of our genetic algorithm using the library [pygad](https://matplotlib.org/](https://pygad.readthedocs.io/en/latest/)

+...
+    ga_instance = pygad.GA(num_generations=num_generations,
+                        initial_population=initial_population,
+                        fitness_func=fitness_func,
+                        sol_per_pop=sol_per_pop,
+                        gene_space=gene_space,
+                        num_genes=num_genes)
+...

+The instance of the class needs the following arguments to be created:

+- Number of generations: Number of iterations for the training process
+- Initial Population: In this case we will choose a randomly generated population
+- Fitness Function: Our Fitness function we created to score the genes
+- solutions per population: Number of solutions we want to obtain
+- gene space: All the values that the gene can have in the chromosome
+- number of genes: Number of genes in a population

+$~~~~~~~~~~~$